-1. Recognise that it’s much better to have 20 followers who read what you say and interact with you, than to have 2,000 followers who’ve no idea you even exist (because they're all following so many accounts that their timeline is just a blur).
-Anyone can ‘churn’ up their following to an astronomical figure by following to be followed, then unfollowing anyone who doesn’t follow back.
-Incidentally, the unfollowing is necessary in the ‘churn’ process because Twitter has a rule on following vs follower ratios and will suspend the accounts of those who exceed the threshold.
+It's fairly straightforward, if you have the time, to ‘churn’ up a large follower stat by following to be followed, then unfollowing anyone who doesn’t follow back.
+Provided they observe Twitter's rules on aggressive following and are careful with the follow limit, most people using apps such as Tweepi can built a huge followers total.
 But if you ‘churn’ up a big following, your timeline will be a blur (which doesn't make for enjoyable use) and most of your ‘followers’ will either be bots or fellow ‘churners’ with no interest in anything but the size of their own following.
 Conversely, real interactivity spreads, and attracts real users.
 So whilst 20 attentive followers might not seem like much, it’s a situation that can snowball into all the right circles if your tweets are of value.

 2. In keeping with the above, be selective in who you follow.
 Following a few of the right people can and almost certainly will do a lot more for you than following 2,000 accounts in which you have absolutely no interest.

 But in practice, these sites are unlikely to get you followers who will read a single word you ever tweet.
 Users of these services will be following you for one reason and one reason only.
 The same reason you’re following people on there: to get points, so they can buy followers for themselves.
 In fact, you’ll probably find that quite a few of them will follow you to grab your points and then unfollow you seconds later – steal your points, basically.
 Technically it’s not allowed, but a lot of people still do it.
 Others will give it a day or so and then unfollow if you don’t follow them back… You’ll probably find that unless you do follow back, the majority will drop you within a few days, and nearly all will drop you eventually, regardless of the quality of your tweets – which, remember, they’re not reading.

 4. Don’t constantly post links – especially links to your own work.
-The absolute quickest way to lose followers en masse is to relentlessly tweet: “Visit my new web page!”… “Check out my Flickr”, etc. Saying it once is fine, but if you only post links and don’t provide any actual Twitter content, you won’t retain any discerning followers, and those are the ones you really need.
+The absolute quickest way to lose followers en masse is to relentlessly tweet: “Visit my new web page!”… “Check out my Facebook”, etc. Saying it once is fine, but if you only post links and don’t provide any actual Twitter content, you won’t retain any discerning followers, and those are the ones you really need.

 will just nauseate people, and in all seriousness when I was on Twitter I quickly unfollowed anyone whose tweets were like that.
 I don’t want to hear what people have bought for their great boat.
 I only want to hear about your great boat if it’s broken or being repossessed.